Runalyze/docs/starting-guide/import.rst

 Import activities
 ==================

-We know that you have a bunch of activities you would like to import to RUNALYZE.
-To make it quite simple we support a lot of different file types.
+We know that you have a whole bunch of activities you would like to import.
-Some of them are sometimes a bit tricky.
+RUNALYZE supports a wide range of file types and tries to fit all your needs.
+Still, some file types can be tricky.

 .. note::
-          We always import all data we can read from any device/file.
+          We always import all data that we can read from your file.

 Devices
 *******
 Garmin
 ------
-There was a time when the Garmin Communicator was great to easily import activities from the different devices.
-But sadly they (had to) discontinued this tool due to the support of the browser manufactures.
-Garmin stores the activities in the *.FIT format, which can be read by RUNALYZE since version 2.0.
+Some years ago, it was easy to sync your Garmin device via the so called *Garmin communicator*.
+We did not remove this option so far but the browser plugin itself is officially discontinued.

+Newer Garmin devices can be used as ordinary usb mass storage.
+Just pick your \*.fit file from a directory called *ACTIVITIES* or similar.
+If your device synchronizes with Garmin Connect automatically you can download your activity as zipped \*.fit file from the activity's page (look for the "*original format*").

-When you are using Garmin Express or the old ANT-Agent from Garmin you can upload the files from your Windows, MacOS or Linux system.
+If you are using Garmin Express or the old ANT-Agent you can upload the files from your Windows, MacOS or Linux system.
+Just look for the files in the following directories.

 ^^^^^^^^^^^^^^^
 Garmin Express